 Class of 2017

-Alison is studying Spanish Language & Literature in Madrid, Spain during Summer 2014.
-Participants live with local host families, an integral part of the program that provides insights into Spanish culture and a daily opportunity for language practice.
+Alison studied Spanish Language & Literature in Madrid, Spain during Summer 2014.
+Participants lived with local host families, an integral part of the program that provides insights into Spanish culture and a daily opportunity for language practice.

 Class of 2016